nazo6/rktk/README.md

 #### As library

-Unless you enable a specific feature, rktk's MSRV is the latest stable version of Rust.
+rktk's MSRV is the latest stable version of Rust.

-In addition, a nightly compiler is required to minimize the binary size.
+Although, a nightly compiler is required to minimize the binary size.

 #### For development